Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/data-visualisation/colour.md

 <SwatchGrid tokenData={chartColors} title="Chart Colour Tokens"/>
 </div>

-### Quantitative Color Scales
+### Quantitative colour scales

-A quantitative color scale is a continuous (smooth or stepped) gradient of color that is mapped to a sequential set of values.
-These color scales can be single-hued (e.g. light to dark blue), or multi-hued (e.g. red, to yellow, to blue).
+A quantitative colour scale is a continuous (smooth or stepped) gradient of colour that is mapped to a sequential set of values.
+These colour scales can be single-hued (e.g. light to dark blue), or multi-hued (e.g. red, to yellow, to blue).

-These quantitative color scales are commonly used to encode data on a (choropleth) map, or the value of points on a scatterplot.
+These quantitative colour scales are commonly used to encode data on a (choropleth) map, or the value of points on a scatterplot.

 <div bind:clientWidth={contentWidth} bind:clientHeight={contentHeight}>
     <ColorBoroughMap containerWidth={contentWidth} containerHeight={contentHeight} />